betodealmeida/nefelibata/docs/usage.rst

     $ nb build

-This will convert the Markdown files to HTML and build the weblog, with pages for archives and categories as well.
+This will convert the Markdown files to HTML and build the weblog, with pages for archives and tags as well.
 Later, once posts have been announced to social networks, this command will also collect replies and store them locally.

 Previewing the weblog
 ---------------------